-Every month, the business borrowing the money sends accounts receivable report to their invoice discounting provider.
-They then use this data to adjust the amount of debt they are willing to loan.
+Every month, the business borrowing the money sends an accounts receivable report to their invoice discounting provider.
+This data is then used to adjust the amount of debt they are willing to loan.

-- Businesses with a higher profit margin are likely better suited to Invoice Discounting, simply because this makes them more able to handle the higher interest rates.
+- The business has higher profit margins, as this makes it more able to handle the higher interest rates.

-- You should have robust credit control systems in place
+- You are an established business and have effective credit control systems in place.

-- You should have little or no history of customers disputing invoices or paying them late
+- You have little or no history of customers disputing invoices, paying them late or bad debts.

 How is Invoice Discounting different to Invoice Factoring?